Screening + Talk | The Story of the Peanuts' Franklin with The Charles M. Schulz Museum and Cartoonist Robb Armstrong

 Theater

 After the assassination of Martin Luther King, Jr. in 1968, Charles Schulz received a letter from a concerned teacher who wanted to do something to “help change the conditions in our society which led to the assassination,” and thought that adding a Black character to his popular Peanuts comic strip might foster positive change.
 A few months later, Schulz made history by introducing Franklin Armstrong.
 Five decades have passed since Franklin’s debut, and he now stars in his own special, Snoopy Presents: Welcome Home, Franklin (2024).
-Join us for a special screening of the film and a discussion of Franklin’s legacy and lasting impact with Charles M. Schulz Museum Curator Benjamin Clark and cartoonist Robb Armstrong, who is a writer on the animated special and Franklin’s namesake.
+Join us for a special screening of the film and a discussion of Franklin’s legacy and lasting impact with Charles M. Schulz Museum Curator Benjamin L. Clark and cartoonist Robb Armstrong, who is a writer on the animated special and Franklin’s namesake.

 An autograph signing with the speakers will follow the conclusion of this event, exclusive for all program ticketholders.